EsCharl/COMP2042_CW/README.md

 + addition of three new level called RandomWallLevel, CurlyLinesWallLevel, StraightLinesLevel.
 + added a feature where everytime the ball collides with an entity or the side of the game window it will have a chance of changing the ball speed by 1.
 + added a feature where a bot will play the game for the user.
-+ included multi-ball feature, have a chance to occur once the main ball collided with the player.
++ included multi-ball feature, have a chance to occur once the main ball collided with the paddle.

 ###_JavaFX_